firefinancialservices/fire-business-api-php/README.md

 ## Documentation

 The documentation for the Fire Business API is available at [fire.com/docs][apidocs].
+Use the API docs in conjunction with these SDK docs.

 ## Prerequisites